 “A work of art is useless as a flower is useless.
 A flower blossoms for its own joy.
 We gain a moment of joy by looking at it.
 That is all that is to be said about our relations to flowers.
 Of course man may sell the flower, and so make it useful to him, but this has nothing to do with the flower.
 It is not part of its essence.”

 One can read Oscar Wilde’s little note on the uselessness of Art and the metaphor of a flower as his attempt to justify earning money as an artist.
-And with all due respect, I dare say that Mr. Wilde had a limited understanding or appreciation of a flower’s practical role within our ecosystem.
+And with all due respect, I dare say that Mr. Wilde chose a perspective that had a limited appreciation of a flower’s practical role within our ecosystem.

 And although “made things” are not flowers, their potential for Art does not exclude their potential for usefulness.
 All art forms are tools for communication and discovery, whether or not individual works succeed as Art with a capital A.

 Art as a Tool for the Good Life

 Before Wilde, Immanual Kant also pointed out the useless of art.
 Kant said that an artwork is “intrinsically final“, but did make the exception that it is a tool for the cultivation of the human spirit.

 The writer-as-artisan uses poetic devices as tools, first.
 There are theories that verse was developed primarily as a mnemonic tool for passing information through the generations.
 But poetry and imaginative fiction also helps us fulfill our need for creativity, for novelty.
 Writing is a tool that helps us exorcise our emotions.
 At some point, though, once we have mastered the tool – when we work with devotion – writing may help us communicate our unique experience so that others can recognize themselves through our Poetry.
 Art is a paradoxical event where uniqueness meets commonality.